 An individual who is designated by the customer to act on behalf of the customer or appointed by a court to act on the customer’s behalf.

+Consumable

+Consumable items are those that are typically used up and then replaced.
+Examples of consumable office supplies include paper, pens, file folders, post-it notes, and toner or ink cartridges.

 …